milliewhite/milliewhite/README.md

-- 👋 Hi, my name is Millie currently working as a community pharmacist for almost 15 years.
+- 👋 Hi, my name is Millie currently working as a pharmacist.

 - 👀 -Passionate about improving patient care outcomes using data analytics by combining actionable data with